Some of us distrust God because we question the fairness of his salvation plan.

 - We can ignore our conscience, heed our fallen nature, and defy God.

-- We can concede our sinfulness but disregard God’s salvation plan and presume we can appease him on our terms.
+- We can acknowledge our sinfulness but disregard God’s salvation plan and presume we can appease him on our terms.

 - We can repent of our sins, put our faith in God, and reconcile with him based on what we know of his salvation plan.

-He grants eternal life to those who reconcile with him according to what they know about his salvation plan.
+He grants eternal life to those who reconcile with him according to their understanding of his salvation plan.

 Old Testament Standard

-God elaborated on his salvation plan in the Old Testament.
+God added a layer to his salvation plan in the Old Testament.

-He also prescribed an array of acceptable sacrifices that symbolically atoned for various sins, until Jesus’ death paid the penalty for them.
+He also prescribed a range of acceptable sacrifices that symbolically atoned for various sins until Jesus’ death paid the penalty for them.

-God bestowed mercy and grace upon those who responded to this awareness by sincerely repenting of their sins and contritely offering the correct sacrifices.
+God bestowed mercy and grace upon those who responded to this awareness by sincerely repenting of their sins and offering the proper sacrifices with contrition.

-He condemned those aware of the Ten Commandments and sacrificial protocols, but refused to repent of their sins and atone for them as he required.
+He condemned those who were aware of the Ten Commandments and sacrificial protocols but refused to repent of their sins and atone for them as he required.

 God applied this specific standard only to those in Old Testament times who were aware of his moral code and sacrificial system.